 1. Keep up your exercise

 With more later nights and parties, it can be hard to motivate yourself to get to the gym, out for your walk or whatever your chosen regular exercise is.
 Staying at home on the sofa is undoubtedly more appealing when you’re tired.
 But don’t let that happen.
 Tell yourself that it’s even more important that you get your body moving to counter the extra food and/or drinks you had the night before.
-You might need to alter the intensity of the exercise if you really don’t feel great, and if you were drinking the night before do remember that you are likely to be dehydrated – rehydrate with plenty of water before, during and after your workout.
+You might need to alter the intensity of the exercise if you really don’t feel great, and if you were drinking the night before do remember that you are likely to be dehydrated – rehydrate with plenty of water around your workout times, with the option of using a top protein powder after your workout.

 2. Choose your drinks wisely